-A drug that doesn't move the needle for morbid obesity can still be meaningful for someone who is already lean and wants the last 2–3%.
-The mechanism is specific: AOD-9604 is the fragment of HGH responsible for lipolysis, separated from the growth-promoting region.
-It activates beta-3 receptors in fat tissue without elevating IGF-1, disrupting glucose, or causing edema.
-It targets fat metabolism directly rather than through a 500-calorie deficit.
+A signal that did not move the obesity endpoint is a different question for someone already lean working on the last 2–3%.
+The mechanism is narrow: AOD-9604 is the fragment of HGH tied to lipolysis, separated from the growth-promoting region.
+In the studied profile it acts on beta-3 receptors in fat tissue without elevating IGF-1, shifting glucose, or producing edema.
+It engages fat metabolism directly rather than through a calorie deficit.

 | At a Glance | |